 - DreamCloud has an especially complex construction, while Leesa has an especially simple layering of foams.

 - DreamCloud is much thicker overall.

 - DreamCloud’s coils may make it a little more durable.

 These are both pretty firm mattresses that return to shape quickly.
 DreamCloud’s pillow-top, however, gives the mattress a different feel.

 Motion Transfer Differences

 Both isolate motion pretty well, but not perfectly.
 This is because they are both pretty firm.
-Leesa transfers motion a little less, though, than DreamCloud.
+Leesa transfers motion a little less than DreamCloud.

-You are a combination sleeper– While Leesa is firm, its Avena foam top still conforms well to contours, so the mattress can work for both stomach/back and side sleepers.
+- You are a combination sleeper.
+While Leesa is firm, its Avena foam top still conforms well to contours.
+This means the mattress can work for stomach, back, and side sleepers.

 Leesa and DreamCloud have some significant differences, but both brands can work for sleepers who prefer firm mattresses.
 I hope this post has helped you better understand which will work best for you.
 If you have specific questions, please leave them in the comments.

 - Allswell Vs. Casper – Which Should You Choose? - September 18, 2018